udayankumar/udayankumar.github.io/_posts/2015-09-02-redditComments.md

 tail -n 3000 ThreadIdCommentCount | cut -f 2 -d ' '> popularThread_linkId
 {% endhighlight %}

 **Processing**: I have used my laptop for all the processing, I could have used Amazon/Google but I did not mind waiting 8Hrs to run a task as I was anyways going to bed.
-I am adding the code to the github repo - [add link].
+I am adding the code to the github [gist](https://gist.github.com/indolent/35896a135aeb65f344c7).

 One of the main challenges after identifying the thread that I was interested in was to identify all the comments belong to each of those thread.
 I created a grep based script for each of the linkId (Id for a thread) but it was taking just too much time to go through the datafile.
 To make this search a little faster, I created an index file that stored start and end position of each comment and its corresponding linkId.